-George Carver was born in the year 1864 in Diamond, Missouri, US.
+George Carver was born in 1864 in Diamond, Missouri, US.
 He was an American agricultural scientist and inventor who promoted alternative crops to cotton and methods to prevent soil depletion.
 He is best known for being the most prominent black scientist of the early 20th century.
-Below is all you need to know about George Washington Carver Biography.
+Below is all you need to know about George Washington Carver’s Biography.

 George Washington Carver

 George Carver was a famous agricultural black scientist and inventor who helped develop many soybeans, sweet potatoes, and peanuts.
 He was born into slavery a year before it was outlawed, after which he left home at a young age to further his education and earn a master’s degree from Iowa State University.

 Carver planned to teach and conduct research at Tuskegee University for years.
 Even though he spent years developing several products made from peanuts, none were commercially successful.
 He was also a leader in promoting environmentalism and received numerous awards for his work.

 George Washington Carver was born into a life of slavery in Diamond, Newton County, Missouri, near Crystal Place, before abolishing slavery in Missouri, which occurred in January 1865, during the American Civil War.
 His date of birth was not known to him.

 Moses Carver, a German American immigrant and a farm owner, bought George’s mother, Mary, from William P. McGinnis on October 9, 1855, when she was 13.
 George was a week old when he was kidnapped, along with his sister, by night raiders from Arkansas.

 Moses Carver hired someone to get them back, but they only succeeded in finding George, whom they bought by trading one of Moses’ finest horses.
 He was raised by Moses Carver and his wife Susan and taught how to read and write.
 He started going to the farm and was soon known as a plant doctor to several local farmers.